You can never have too many apps on your phone. There’s always something to make your tasks easier and more convenient to accomplish.

 1. Free Apps

 Free Apps are prevalent in both the iOS App Store and the Google Play Store.
 Easier to access and obtain.
 The following details are the pros and cons that you would encounter if you decide to create a free app and set it out on the market.

 Free apps tend to appeal to new customers due to their ease of access.
 It makes apps easier to procure for any curious onlooker to try out.
 This way, the app gets downloaded and becomes prevalent as more people get to use it.

 Through this, the app increases in visibility and presence to the public as a lot of people make use of it.
 The effect is a wider reach and a more mainstream appeal.
 Another effect of the popularity of free apps is that there are communities that form due to a great number of users that availed of the app for free.

 Pro 2.
 Less Complex Build

-One thing to note about creating free apps is that you will not need it to be complex.
+One thing to note about creating free apps is that you will not need them to be complex.
 A simpler build can allow ease of development and budget.
-A good reason why a less complex build would work well with free apps is due to customers having lower expectations for them.
+A good reason why a less complex build would work well with free apps is that customers have lower expectations for them.

-There are a number of free apps that had simple features but have become an instrumental tool for a lot of people.
-To cite a few examples, look at the apps like Waze or Grammarly, which are free apps with a simple setup yet are well sought for due to how useful they are.
+Several free apps have simple features but have become instrumental tools for a lot of people.
+To cite a few examples, look at the apps like Waze or Grammarly, which are free apps with a simple setup yet are well sought after due to how useful they are.